-At some point you’ve probably had a moment where you wanted to share a list with your spouse, assistant, or entire team.
+If that sounds familiar, then you’ve probably experienced the frustration of wanting to share a task list with your spouse, assistant, or entire team.
 You instinctively recognize that if tracking tasks keeps you organized, then having a shared list of tasks with others will increase efficiency, keep everyone on the same page, and help reach your collective goals.

 And your instincts are correct.
 According to a Frost & Sullivan study which surveyed decision makers in businesses across the world, effective collaboration in teams has a 36% positive impact on productivity and 29% positive impact on profitability.